creatissimo/otto-market-api/docs/Api/ProductsV2Api.md

 productsV2CreateOrUpdateProductVariations($x_request_timestamp, $product_variation_products_v2): \OpenAPI\Client\Model\ProductProcessProgressProductsV2
 ```

-Create or update your product variations and get a process-id to query results.
+Create or update product variations

+Returns a process-id to query results.
 The limit for the number of product variations in one request is 500.

 ### Example